jax-ml/jax/docs/pallas/tpu/matmul.md

 ## Background

 Matrix multiplication is a fundamental linear algebra operation at heart of modern deep learning and language modeling.
-We'd like to make matmuls as speedy as possible using specialized accelerators like TPUs and GPUs.
-Both TPUs and GPUs have specialized units for fast matrix multiplication though they work differently.
+We'd like to make matmuls as speedy as possible using specialized accelerators like TPUs and GPUs, which both have specialized units for fast matrix multiplication.

-To effectively utilize TPUs for matrix multiplication, we'll need to cover two background concepts: block matrix multiplication, and pipelining.
+To effectively utilize TPUs for matrix multiplication, we'll need to cover a few background concepts: block matrix multiplication, tiling and pipelining.

 ### Block Matrix Multiplication

-Let's implement `matmul(x, y)` function that multiplies an `(m, k)` array with a `(k, n)` array, but let's say that we also have a function `matmul_small` that does matrix multiplication for us but only with small sizes (say `m, k, n <= 256`).
+Let's say we'd like to implement a `matmul(x, y)` function that multiplies an `(m, k)` array with a `(k, n)` array using a provided function `matmul_small` that does matrix multiplication for us but only with small sizes (say `m, k, n <= 256`) to do the compute.
 Could we implement our our `matmul` function in terms of `matmul_small`?

 Yes!
 The answer is by decomposing the matmul into one that operates on small chunks of our inputs (a.k.a. blocks).